 Get your family to a safe place.
 It’s a good idea to have an “emergency plan” in place for your family, including preparing a disaster kit full of things you’d need in case of an emergency.

 Contact emergency services as soon as it’s safe to do so.
 They’ll be able to help you with next steps, and they might decide to send someone out to you to assess the situation.
 Don’t try to get on the roof of the house for a closer look.
-Leave that to the experts.
+Leave that to the professionals.

 2. Contact your insurance company.